The Evolution of Remote Work: From Peak Pandemic to the Hybrid Future

 min

-Obviously, the work-from-home trend hit its peak during the COVID-19 pandemic.
-However, even as things returned to normal, many employers and employees, recognizing the benefits of saving on overhead and commuting, as well the ability to recruit talent and find jobs with fewer geographic limitations, came to an agreement of sorts that remote work—in some form or another—was here to stay.
+Obviously, the remote work trend hit its peak during the COVID-19 pandemic.
+However, even as things returned to normal, many employers and employees, recognizing the remote work benefits of saving on overhead and commuting, as well the ability to recruit talent and find jobs with fewer geographic limitations, came to an agreement of sorts that remote work—in some form or another—was here to stay.

 So, have workers come to view the option to work remotely as a given in employment agreements these days?
 In our Workforce Trends Report, we noticed a nearly 10% gap in how employers and employees felt about the value of flexible/remote work options to attracting talent.